Nate Lowe Preview, Player Props: Rangers vs. Angels

-The Texas Rangers and Nate Lowe (.231 slugging percentage over his past 10 games, including one homer), take on starter Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+The Texas Rangers, including Nate Lowe (.186 on-base percentage in past 10 games, 177 points below season-long percentage), take on starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Angels.

 Sportsbook Promo Codes